vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 You can specify folders, file extensions in a specific directory, and file names to be excluded from automated investigation and remediation capabilities.
 Such automation folder exclusions apply to all devices onboarded to Defender for Endpoint.
 These exclusions are still subject to antivirus scans.

 For more information, see [Manage automation folder exclusions](manage-automation-folder-exclusions.md).

+### Controlled folder access exclusions

+[Controlled folder access](controlled-folders.md) monitors apps for activities that are detected as malicious and protects the contents of certain (protected) folders on Windows devices.
+Controlled folder access allows only trusted apps to access protected folders, such as common system folders (including boot sectors) and other folders that you specify.
+You can allow certain apps or signed executables to access protected folders by defining exclusions.

+For more information, See [Customize controlled folder access](customize-controlled-folders.md).

+### Custom remediation actions

+When Microsoft Defender Antivirus detects a potential threat while running a scan, it attempts to remediate or remove the detected threat.
+You can define custom remediation actions to configure how Microsoft Defender Antivirus should address certain threats, whether a restore point should be created before remediating, and when threats should be removed.

+For more information, see [Configure remediation actions for Microsoft Defender Antivirus detections](configure-remediation-microsoft-defender-antivirus.md).

 ## How exclusions and indicators are evaluated